How to improve your work-life balance and why it's beneficial to both you and your company

 - You have the energy to give your best during the hours you do work, as well as the time to recover from it so you can have that same energy tomorrow as well

-A strategy to get your work done within limited time:
+Some tips to get your work done within the limited time you have:

 - Establish clear priorities for your tasks (decided either by yourself or your boss) and start with the most important task